Nominations are now open!

 - We see the nominations as a list of everyone’s answers and we have to click around a bit to check who you mean when you say “Same as before” or “See above”.
 Your comment will be also overlooked if the nominee makes the shortlist because it has no reference in the appropriate list.

 - Check whether you are nominating in the right category.
 Read the category title and the rider accompanying.
-If you have a question we are usually happy to help guide you because, while it can be a chuckle, we really do have to disqualify a person for not being a mainstream event, and the websites nominated for Larp site this year (That category will be called “Venue of the Year” for 2019) just couldn’t make the cut.
+If you have a question we are usually happy to help guide you because, while it can be a chuckle, we really do have to disqualify a person for not being an event.
 It also makes us sad to disqualify what was undoubtedly an incredible weekend from “Sanctioned Event” because it was run by the main game’s team.
 That nomination might have made a difference to the shortlist if it had be placed – for example – in “Medium Larp” or “Club” instead.
 A message to your game team about what categories they are eligible for should be a welcome one.

 - Include the name of the Larp as well as the event because we can’t always be sure whether you meant the Moot 1/Lions/Wolves/Black Company faction at CP or LT.